-- should demonstrate performance at all times that is consistent with the APTA's Standards of Ethical Conduct and Value Based Behaviors.
+- should demonstrate performance at all times that is consistent with the College's, Program's, and Profession's Professionalism Documentation (see above).
 These skills are evaluated on the PTA Student Professionalism Scale.
 The subcategories are as follows:

 - Professional Attributes

 - Work Ethic and Responsibility

 - Relationships and Interpersonal Competence

 - Knowledge and Critical Thinking

 - Internalized Values and Ethical Behaviors

 - should be able to develop a sense of rightness and wrongness appropriate to employment in a health care setting and adhere to the profession's ethical documents.

+- should be able to follow strict HIPPA and CONFIDENTIALITY requirements.

-If unable to meet these expectations, please explain:\\\\\
+If unable to meet these expectations, please explain:\\\\